-3. Diversity - Having interactions with people of different backgrounds, beliefs, and experiences.

-Example: Kiona is a peer mentor to Chavon, a first-year professional student who is seeking out identity-specific advice when it comes to navigating graduate school.
-In order to assist him, she listens actively to his experiences and also reaches out to resources listed on the Identity Relevant Mentoring worksheet to educate herself further on being an effective mentor and ally.

-4. Ethics - Behaving in an ethical manner and adhering to established code of ethics.
+- 3. Diversity Having interactions with people of different backgrounds, beliefs, and experiences.
+Example: Kiona is a peer mentor to Chavon, a first-year professional student who is seeking out advice when it comes to navigating graduate school.
+In order to assist him, she listens actively to his experiences and also reaches out to resources to educate herself further on being an effective mentor. - 4.
+Ethics Behaving in an ethical manner and adhering to established code of ethics.